 - $0.75 2013

-We see that the Vanguard Dividend ETF doubled its distribution over several years.
+We see that the Vanguard Dividend ETF doubled its distribution over the last 10 years.
 That’s not too shabby, especially for one who might be using ETFs to fund retirement.
-And by the way, that ETF was outperforming the TSX Composite up until the stress of 2020.

 Thanks for reading.
 Please offer your thoughts in the comment section.
-How did your dividends hold up for 2020?
+How did your dividends hold up for 2020 and 2021?
 Or, are you going core ETF Portfolio and skipping the dividends?

 Cut your fees, support Cut The Crap Investing.